Prathamjot03/Netflix-Clone/README.md

-Created an Netflix clone app using  HTML, CSS, and JavaScript source code, utilizing the TMDB API for content, featuring user authentication, responsive design, and video playback functionalities.
+Created an Netflix clone app using  HTML, CSS, and JavaScript source code, utilizing the TMDB API for content, featuring responsive design, and video playback functionalities.